BMW Sauber F1.08

 The BMW Sauber F1.08 (also known as Sauber C27) was the Formula One racing car with which the BMW Sauber team competed in the 2008 Formula One World Championship.
 The chassis was designed by Willy Rampf, Walter Reidl, Christoph Zimmermann and Willem Toet with the powertrain being designed by Markus Duesmann.

-As of 2024, the F1.08's win at the Canadian Grand Prix is the last time that a car produced by Sauber Motorsport or a BMW-powered car has won a Formula One Grand Prix.
+As of 2025, the F1.08's win at the Canadian Grand Prix is the only time that a car produced by Sauber Motorsport and the last time that a BMW-powered car has won a Formula One Grand Prix.

 Launch

 Robert Kubica driving the F1.08 at the Early 2008 Testing at Valencia, 01-23-2008.

 The F1.08 was launched on January 14, 2008 in Munich.
 The car was taken out for the first time at the Valencia circuit a day after the launch, where Nick Heidfeld took the car for a brief spin at BMW Welt, the BMW delivery center in Munich.
 The first track outing of the F1.08 was given to Robert Kubica.